 What if I am healthy and just interested in the information for future reference?

-What if a family member has been diagnosed with a potentially fatal condition but is undergoing aggressive treatment or is facing major surgical procedures?
+What if a family member has been diagnosed with a potentially fatal condition but is still undergoing aggressive treatment or is facing major surgical procedures?

 Getting the proper legal paperwork in place is as important as having family discussions about your beliefs and values concerning end of life scenarios–- treatments, surgeries, procedures, medications, artificial feeding, resuscitation, life support and how the patient wants his last days to be if it comes to that.
 The Transition Coach is available to facilitate this process however it works within the family dynamic.
 You may need to find resources when the patient comes home or have questions about home health services or rehabilitation.
 The Coach will meet you where you’re at.